 Frequently Asked Questions

-The North Carolina Museum of History is embarking on a transformative journey that will redefine how visitors experience the state’s rich history.
-As part of this project, the physical museum building is closed to the public for an exciting makeover that will last two to three years.
-The Museum Shop will remain open to the public through December 29, 2024.
+The North Carolina Museum of History is embarking on a transformative journey that will redefine how visitors experience the state's rich history.
+As part of this project, the museum building located at 5 East Edenton Street in Raleigh is closed to the public to begin an exciting renovation.
+The building closed in October 2024 with construction set to begin in Summer 2025.
+The renovation process is expected to last two to three years.

 We understand you may have questions about what’s happening, how it affects your visit, and how you can stay connected with us during this time.
-You’ll find answers to the most frequently asked questions about the renovation below.
+Below, you’ll find answers to the most frequently asked questions about the renovation.
 Thank you for your continued support, and we can’t wait to welcome you back to a better-than-ever museum!

 Tab/Accordion Items

-The North Carolina Museum of History is undergoing renovations to improve accessibility and enhance the visitor experience.
-This includes updating our HVAC system, repairing leaks, and expanding exhibit spaces to better showcase diverse voices and stories from North Carolina’s rich history.
+The North Carolina Museum of History is undergoing renovations to improve accessibility, enhance the visitor experience, and redefine how visitors experience the state's rich history.
+This includes updating our HVAC system, installing a new freight elevator, repairing leaks, and expanding exhibit spaces to better showcase diverse voices and stories from North Carolina's rich history.

-The renovations are expected to last two to three years.
+The renovation is expected to last two to three years.
+Construction is expected to begin in Summer 2025.

 The museum will relocate its 150,000 artifacts to a secure and environmentally sound location to ensure their preservation during renovation.

 You can stay engaged with us through virtual programming and special online content.
-Follow us on social media, sign up for our newsletter, and visit our website for updates, behind-the-scenes renovation details, and announcements about our reopening.
+Follow us.